Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 ![Decision matrix](../../Assets/Screenshots/Taxes/Settings/DecisionMatrix/DecisionMatrix.png "[Decision matrix]")

 1. Click the ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add) button in the upper left corner.
-  A new data entry line is displayed.
+  A new data input line is displayed.

 2. Click the *VAT ID* drop-down list and select **No**, as the end customer must be a private individual.

 3. Click the *Country of origin* drop-down list on the right and select the country where the product is shipped from.
 The *Country of origin* drop-down list on the left must remain blank (**Any**).

   > [Info] To change the selection of a drop-down list back to **Any**, reselect the already selected option in the drop-down list.

 4. Click the *Ship-to country* drop-down list on the right to select the country where the product is to be shipped to.
 The *Ship-to country* drop-down list on the left must remain blank (**Any**).

   > [Info] To change the selection of a drop-down list back to **Any**, reselect the already selected option in the drop-down list.

 5. If necessary, click the *Ship-to postcode* drop-down list and select the appropriate option.
 Specify a postcode in the unlocked field on the right of the *Ship-to postcode* drop-down list.
 For detailed information, see [Define tax exceptions on ZIP code level](#define-tax-exceptions-on-ZIP-code-level).

 6. If necessary, click the *Net value of goods smaller than* drop-down list and select the applicable currency.
 Enter the applicable amount in the unlocked field on the right of the *Net value of goods smaller than* drop-down list by using the keyboard or by clicking the increase and decrease arrows on the right of the field.